WSU-janderson/project6-multiset-design-WRitchie54/MultisetDesign.md

 # Set Operations

 A useful set operation for my game inventory would be union_with.
+It would be called PickUpAll(GameInventory otherInventory).
 This could be useful in adding full loot selections from a monster drop.
 When monsters are slain a pop-up grid with up to 4 items to be picked up will be displayed.
 To grab all items at once a union would work well.
 It would be implemented via adding all elements from the monsters loot grid in to a temporary inventory along with all items from the players inventory.
 This temporary inventory would be checked to ensure it matches the constraints on inventories regarding size and if it is okay made the players new inventory.
 Otherwise the player will be unable to do a pick up all from the monster.

 # Extension Feature

 Getting a quantity count of how many of a single item is in the inventory would be helpful in some display cases.
 One use in particular would be in displaying how many of an item like a potion the character has in the hop bar or during trade.
+This would be called QuantityOf(string itemName).
 The time complexity of this is O(n) as one needs to go through entire list to add up all of the instances of the item.
 This operation is slow for an extremely large inventory but I do not expect item amounts in an inventory to become large enough for awful performance to be had.
 This is one of the major weaknesses of the Sequence when using with just a string as the data type as there is no other way to find quantity than iterating through.
 Part of my reason for limiting inventory space to 64 items was to account for this weakness of the Sequence.
 This would be a function that would return the quantity to the hop bar or trade view.
 Since these will be much smaller windows than the standard inventory it will not be the largest ask computationally wise.

 # UML Diagram